sourcecred/cred/README.md

 looks like.

 Some features to note:
-- The Cred is recalculated every six hours.
+- The Cred is recalculated every 24 hours.
 - It deploys to GitHub pages.
 - Config and permanent data (e.g. the Ledger) are stored in the master branch.
   All output or site data are stored in the gh-pages branch.